-The preface of this collection, as indicated, is Rom as the first of the large letters to churches that follow it.
-By placing the letters to the churches before the letters to individuals, Paul is presented from the outset as an authority who instructs the churches, sometimes through direct presence, but mostly through his letters from a distance.
-This long-distance instruction serves to form an enduring doctrinal tradition across geography and, above all, across time.
-In Romans, it is especially its opening and conclusion in which Paul is introduced in a self-reflective way.
-Right at the beginning, Paul states that "Paul, a slave of Christ Jesus, called to be an apostle, set apart to preach the gospel of God" (Rom 1:1), i.e. he does not see himself as the second founder or even the founder of a religious movement, the transmitter of his own message and conviction, but as the servant of another, Christ Jesus, by whom he knows himself to be called as his messenger, set apart, as the proclaimer of God's gospel.
+The preface to this collection, as indicated, is Rom, which is followed by the other long letters to the various churches.
+By placing the letters to the churches before the letters to individuals, Paul is presented from the outset as an authority instructing this network of communities, sometimes through direct presence, but mostly through his writings from a distance.
+Such long-distance instruction serves to form an enduring doctrinal tradition bridging geographies and, above all, reaching across time.
+Within Rom itself, it is especially its opening and conclusion that introduce Paul in a self-reflective way.
+Right at the beginning, Rom refers to him as “Paul, a slave of Christ Jesus, called to be an apostle, set apart to preach the gospel of God” (Rom 1:1), showing that Paul does not see himself as a second founder, or even the original founder of a religious movement, transmitting his own message and conviction, but rather as the servant of another, Christ Jesus, by whom he knows himself to be called as a messenger, set apart as the proclaimer of God’s gospel.

-In the already quoted verses Rom 1:5-6 he emphasises in advance that he had received "grace and apostleship" to demand "obedience of faith".
+In the verses Rom 1:5-6 quoted above, he initially emphasizes that he has received “grace and apostleship” to demand “obedience of faith.”
 But it is not until chapter 15 of this letter that he makes his role clearer.
-Here he writes that Christ himself became the "minister of the circumcised to confirm the promises made to the fathers" (Rom 15:8) so that the Gentiles could "worship the God of Israel".
-Paul describes himself as a "minister of Christ Jesus to the Gentiles" who "administers the gospel of God as a priest" (Rom 15:18).
-This reference to Paul's priesthood is the only one in the letters considered authentic and, like this priestly language in general, is described by scholars as "highly unusual".
+Here he writes that Christ himself became the “minister of the circumcised to confirm the promises made to the fathers” (Rom 15:8) so that the Gentiles could “worship the God of Israel.”
+Paul describes himself as a “minister of Christ to the Gentiles” who “administers the gospel of God as a priest” (Rom 15:18).
+This is the only reference to Paul’s priesthood in the letters considered authentic and, like this priestly language in general, is described by scholars as “highly unusual.”

-"The context ... clearly shows that Paul solemnly presents his apostolic ministry, the proclamation of the gospel, in the image of a priestly sacrificial service ... and in the final clause v 16b Paul's evangelism is described as a sacrificial act in which the apostle offers the Gentile nations to God as a sacrifice pleasing to him."
+The context ... clearly shows that Paul solemnly presents his apostolic ministry, the proclamation of the gospel, in the image of a priestly sacrificial service ... and in the final clause v 16b Paul’s evangelism is described as a sacrificial act in which the apostle offers the Gentile nations to God as a sacrifice pleasing to him.

-This language and thought is also unusual for Paul because at no point in his seven letters, in which he speaks variously of leadership structures and offices, does he ever mention a priest or even a priestly office, not even that of a Jewish presbyter.
+This language and style of thought is also unusual for Paul because at no point in his seven letters, in which he speaks of various leadership structures and offices, does he ever mention a priest or even a priestly office, not even that of a Jewish presbyter.

-Furthermore, reference is repeatedly made to Rom 9-11, in which Paul describes the relationship between Jews and those who "have become unbelievers".
-Certainly, one can make a reference to Rom 3,1-8 with the question of what the "advantage of the Jew" is (Rom 3,1), which Paul sees first of all in the fact that "the words of God are entrusted to him" (Rom 3,2).
-And one can also think of the long explanations in Rom 6,1 - 8,39, in which Paul calls to put oneself "at the service of righteousness" (Rom 6,19), knowing, however, that one has become free from the law (cf. Rom 7,6).
-But it becomes clear that "these three chapters", Rom 9-11, "form a self-contained train of thought", which is why some scholars were even of the opinion that these chapters could sensibly "also be read without the rest of the letter", indeed that conversely "the letter could be read without a break if these three chapters were omitted".
+Furthermore, reference is repeatedly made to Rom 9-11, in which Paul describes the relationship between the Jews and those who “have become unbelievers.”
+Certainly, one can also refer to Rom 3,1-8 to answer the question of what the “advantage of the Jew” is (Rom 3,1), which Paul sees first and foremost in the fact that “the words of God are entrusted to him” (Rom 3,2).
+One may also invoke the long explanations in Rom 6,1-8,39, in which Paul commands to put oneself “at the service of righteousness” (Rom 6,19), knowing, however, that to achieve this, one has become free from the law (cf. Rom 7,6).
+But it becomes clear that “these three chapters,” Rom 9-11, “form a self-contained train of thought,” which is why some scholars were even of the opinion that these chapters could sensibly “also be read without the rest of the letter,” or indeed that conversely “the letter could be read without a break if these three chapters were omitted.”